-The Department of Communication is proud to announce that GSUTV stands out as a relevant contender among the most prestigious in the television production industry after acquiring—not one, not two but—three 2018 EMMY award nominations.
+The Department of Communication is proud to announce that GSUTV stands out as a relevant contender among the most prestigious in the television production industry after acquiring three 2020 Southeast Emmy award nominations.
 An Emmy Award, or simply Emmy, recognizes excellence in the television industry, and is the equivalent of an Academy Award, the… more »

 Please join the Department of Communication in congratulating our own GSUTV for winning fourteen Telly Awards this year!
 These awards are indicative of the diligence and hard work our staff and students have put into their work.
 This industry recognition highlights the growth GSUTV has had since it’s… more »